EngineGPDev/EngineGP/README.md

 ## About The Project
-**EngineGP** is an open source control panel that provides the ability to manage and game servers.
-EngineGP was written between 2010 and 2015 (in writing style) by Valery Marchenko.
-The original EngineGP did not include licensing and was passed from hand to hand.
-In 2018, the author of the source code disappeared, and the revision of the code was continued by Sergey Solovev under the MIT license.
+**EngineGP** is an open source control panel with an MIT license.
+EngineGP was originally written in php 5.5 in ~2014, without using frameworks.
+The code is gradually being updated and refined to meet new standards.
+EngineGP allows you to both manage personal game servers and organize game hosting.
 ## Requirements
 - **PHP:** 7.4 and above.
 - **PHP Extensions:** `php-common`, `php-cli`, `php-memcache`, `php-mysql`, `php-xml`, `php-mbstring`, `php-gd`, `php-imagick`, `php-zip`, `php-curl`, `php-ssh2`